Chiang Mai Day Trips: 10 Best Tours & Excursions!

 Chiang Mai Grand Canyon & Water Park

-When you are on holiday in Chiang Mai, you can get really active.
-The area around the city is just perfect for adventure tours where you are guaranteed to experience a lot of exciting things.
-Especially popular here are hiking or cycling tours.
-Surrounded by jungles, mountains and rice fields, Chiang Mai is perfect for nature activities.
-Bicycles can be rented in the city.
-In order to get to know the most beautiful spots in the region, you should join guided half-day tours or day trips.
+During a vacation in Chiang Mai, you can also get really active.
+In the surrounding area, many adventure tours are offered, where you are guaranteed to experience plenty of exciting things.
+Also, especially popular are hiking or tours by bike.
+Since the city of Chiang Mai is surrounded by jungles, mountains and rice paddies, the whole area is perfect for outdoor activities.
+Bikes can be rented in the city.
+However, to get to know the most stunning spots of the region, you should join a guided half-day or day tour.

-Thai food is really delicious, and cooking Thai can be a lot of fun.
-Why not combine both and take home delicious recipes from Thailand.
-Joining a Thai Cooking Classes is very popular.
-With such a cooking class in Chiang Mai you will learn in a convivial group all the important things about the tasty Northern Thai cuisine and after the course you can enjoy your home-cooked treats.
+Thai food is really delicious, and Thai cooking can be a lot of fun.
+So, why not combine the two and take home some delicious recipes from Thailand.
+Really popular currently are the so-called “traditional Thai Cooking Classes”.
+At such a cooking class in Chiang Mai, you will learn in a sociable group everything important about the tasty northern Thai cuisine, and after the course you can enjoy your home-cooked delicacies.